facebook/metro/docs/Configuration.md

 You can also give a custom file to the configuration by specifying `--config <path/to/config>` when calling the CLI.

+> **Note:** When Metro is started via the React Native CLI, some defaults are different from those mentioned below.
+See the [React Native repository](https://github.com/react-native-community/cli/blob/master/packages/cli-plugin-metro/src/tools/loadMetroConfig.ts) for details.

 ## Configuration Structure

 The configuration is based on [our concepts](./Concepts.md), which means that for every module we have a separate config option.
 A common configuration structure in Metro looks like this: